dani2442/dani2442.github.io/content/posts/prediction-markets/index.md

 Main takeaways (opinion):
-- I think this market will continue to grow at a fast pace, I think the information that the market provides is very useful to consumers and the market itself.
+- I believe this market will continue to grow rapidly, as the information it provides is very useful to consumers and the market participants themselves.
-- I don't like that in Polymarket, for long-term bets it do not appreciate with the current interest rate, so you kind of bear inflation risk (as the currency used behind is USDT, which is the stable coin for dollars, i.e., 1$ = 1 USDT)
+- A drawback of platforms like Polymarket is that capital tied up in long-term bets doesn't accrue interest.
+This means users are exposed to inflation risk, as the underlying currency is a stablecoin pegged to the dollar, i.e., 1$ = 1 USDT
-- I expect institutions to start getting involved rather than the current majority of retailers that currently use it.
+- I expect institutions to become more involved, shifting the user base from its current majority of retail investors..
-- I think we will see the introduction of more complex financial instruments such as derivatives.
+- I think we will see the introduction of more complex financial instruments such as derivatives on prediction markets outcomes.
 - Increase in regulation (avoid insider trading, market manipulation, etc).
 - Future work in mathematical models, introduction of Modern Portfolio Theory, hedging, risk, etc.